Tuesday, 9 December 2025

 For this table, because the Bureau of Meteorology is reluctant to trust temperature data before 1910 — unfortunate given that the 1900s were globally likely the coolest decade since the last glacial period — I have italicised years before 1910.
 (Data on a first glance suggest that during the 1900s standard shelters were in use in Melbourne much earlier than in more newly established temperature stations).

-Although maximum temperatures usually occur at the hours when the Grand Final is played, it must be noted that they do not necessarily occur at this time due to abrupt wind changes.
+Although maximum temperatures usually occur during the hours when the Grand Final is played, it must be noted that they do not necessarily occur at this time due to abrupt wind changes.
 This happened, for instance in 1960 when a vigorous frontal system produced heavy rainfall before the game and drove temperatures far below the tabulated maximum.

 Season Grand Final Day Tmax